What’s it like to come out as an LGBT teen? We caught up with three teenagers to hear their coming out stories.

 I kept to myself for the rest of the day.
 When everyone else was asleep, I snuck downstairs and typed an email to my mom, telling her that I was gay and that I hoped she meant what she had said earlier.
 It was the scariest thing I had ever done, and I lay awake all night wondering if there was any way I could take it back.

 The conversation was awful and did not go the way I had hoped.
 She told me that she loved me no matter what, but that it was probably just a phase and not to tell my friends or anyone in our religious organization.
 I spent the entire conversation trying my best not to cry.
 When my dad came home, all he did was walk into my room and ask if it was a choice or not.
 I said no, it wasn’t, and he nodded, said he loved me and left me alone.

+For several weeks, my mom acted like I would grow out of it.
+I felt worse than I had before, knowing my sexual orientation was now out there and not knowing what to do.
 When I told my dad that I would be coming out to my religious organization with or without their support, he took care of it for me.
 He called the organization leader and talked to her about it.
 She set up a meeting with me.

-If I wanted to stay in the assembly, I would have to hide my sexuality and never talk about it, or I would be forced to leave.
+If I wanted to stay in the assembly, I would have to hide my sexuality and never talk about it.
+Or I would be forced to leave.
 For a 14-year-old girl, this was extremely hard to handle.
 For the next two years, after I got home from events, I hated myself for following their rules.
 I felt like they were making me ashamed of myself, and I had almost no confidence.

 When I was 15, my dad and I convinced my mom to go to a PFLAG (Parents, Families and Friends of Lesbians and Gays) meeting with us.
 When I was 16, I finally worked up the courage to come out to my friends in the organization, but it took me until I was 18 to actually discuss how difficult it was for me and for people to realize that I was still me, even if I was in a relationship with a girl.

 My first mistake was coming out to my mother.
-Now, this is a woman who doesn’t handle change well and thinks being open-minded is eating baked chicken instead of fried.
+Now, this is a woman who doesn’t handle change well.
+She thinks being open-minded is eating baked chicken instead of fried.
 I first came out to her when I was 12.
 Through her overly-dramatic tears, she basically told me that she didn’t believe me.
 So I came out at 13… and again at 14.
 This time, she FINALLY removed the veil of doubt that she’d been married to and listened to me.
 We argued for about a month, and then she kicked me out.